LinkedIn hook generator

 Everything you need to know about writing LinkedIn hooks that convert

-Your hook should be under 210 characters to ensure it's fully visible before the "see more" button on both desktop and mobile.
-Our generator ensures all hooks stay within this limit.
+Keep your hook under 210 characters to ensure it's fully visible before the "see more" button on both desktop and mobile.
+Shorter hooks (1-2 punchy lines) often outperform longer ones because they create a stronger curiosity gap.
+Our generator optimizes for this limit.

-No, variety keeps your audience engaged.
-Mix up your approaches: questions, bold statements, stories, numbers, contrarian takes.
-Our generator provides different styles so you can test what works best for your audience.
+No, variety is essential.
+If you always use the same format, your audience stops noticing.
+Rotate between questions, bold statements, personal stories, data-driven hooks, and contrarian takes.
+Our generator provides 5 different styles so you can test what resonates best with your specific audience.

-Absolutely!
-The generated hooks are starting points.
-Feel free to tweak them to match your voice and style.
-The best hooks feel authentic to you while still creating curiosity.
+Absolutely.
+The generated hooks are starting points designed to spark ideas.
+We encourage you to tweak the wording to match your personal voice and tone.
+The most effective hooks feel authentic to the author while still leveraging proven engagement techniques.